• Meet Kim

 Exploring Gulf State Park on bicycle via Beach Bike Rentals.

 Bicycling is an option for your family.
-You can rent a bike at a local place. like Beach Bike Rental and guide your way into the state park.
+You can rent a bike at a local place like Beach Bike Rental and guide your way into the state park.

 During our workshop, we took breaks to experience Gulf Shores/Orange Beach.
 A few of us chose to go on a bike ride through the Gulf State Park.
 I hadn’t been on a bike in years, and it showed.
 I’m the only one wearing a helmet, but now I’m ready to go again.
-Our fearless leader led us astray (it’s a joke we won’t let her ever forget!), took the wrong turn, and we ended up bicycling over 12 miles before we got back to where we started.
+Our fearless leader led us astray (it’s a joke we won’t let her ever forget!), took the wrong turn, and ended up bicycling over 12 miles before getting back to where we started.
 It was such a fun ride, and what was more fun was joking about how far we went.
 Another unforgettable memory I have of Gulf Shores, AL.

 What's on your mind today?
-Cancel reply

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.